Q: Is it legal for me to email my class about class assignments and other work?

 Q: The student organization I advise wants to invite all of the students in our major to their meeting.
 May they get a list of all students in our major along with their addresses?

 A: Yes, major is directory information as are student name and current address.
 The current address is maintained by the student, and may be the student's address in Corvallis or at some other location.
 Other addresses are not releasable.
 You should address your request for this information to the Office of the Registrar.
+For more information on requesting information, see our Data Requests page.

 Q: What if a student organization wants a list of X ethnicity students to invite them to their function.
 May they get a list of all X ethnicity students?